litchipi/blog/posts/infosec/git_code_audit_viewed_as_rust_programmer.md

 value, then `!char` doesn't check if the value is `0` anymore, but it checks if the *pointer is a `NULL` pointer*, which **it won't be** even if its value may be `0`.

-This vulnerability is a clever exploit of how the code *forgets to dereference* the returned pointer (pointing to somewhere in the string) when performing a condition.
+This vulnerability exists because the code *forgets to dereference* the returned pointer (pointing to somewhere in the string) when performing a condition.
 Because this condition will be *always true*, it allows the execution of a